Gender Equality and Succession Planning for the IFSC 2016

 We started with gender equity in our sport with having equal prize money for men and women from the very beginning.
 Additionally, we have equal participation from men and women and equal exposure during our competitions.
 We also believe it is important to have gender equity in the administration of our sport.

 A strategic plan was created to develop gender equity in the administration of sport climbing at both the National and International levels of the IFSC.
 We encourage gender equity on our technical commissions.
-Currently one woman is on the Executive Board of the IFSC and a second woman will join the EB in May.
+Currently two women sit on the Executive Board of the IFSC.
 Our plan is to look for and develop leadership and talent for both genders; focusing specifically on female athletes and female national leaders to move into leadership positions at the international level.

 According to a recent IOC survey on gender equity approximately 6% of International Federations have women in the position of Treasurer.
 15% of the IFS have a woman as the Secretary General.
 The IFSC currently has Debra Gawrych as the Secretary-General of the IFSC.
 Maria Izquierdo, President of the Pan American Council is the newest female member of the Executive Board in early summer 2015.